omdevteam/om/README.md

 <https://www.ondamonitor.com>

-**OM** (\ **O**\ nda \ **M**\ onitor) is a software tool for the the **development** of programs that can monitor of X-ray imaging experiments in **real-time**, and also a set of **monitoring programs** ready for use.
+**OM** (\ **O**\ nda \ **M**\ onitor) is a software tool for the the **development** of programs that can monitor of x-ray imaging experiments in **real-time**, and also a set of **monitoring programs** ready for use.

 It is the spiritual successor of the **OnDA** project and it is maintained mostly by